 Caring for your dentures is a simple process.
 When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
 Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
 You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

-For more information about dentures or any other dental service, call our office at in , Arkansas for an appointment with our dentist.
+For more information about dentures near Fort Smith, Arkansas, call our office at 479-452-4333 to schedule an appointment with a dentist.

 Immediate vs Complete Dentures

 Conventional dentures are made for a patient’s mouth cavity once the teeth have been removed.
 A dentist first removes the patient’s teeth and then lets the patient’s gums heal after the operation.
 Once the gums have healed, the dentist will cast a mold over the patient’s oral cavity.
 This molding helps shape the dentures.
 After the molding is set, the dentures are created to the mold and then fit into the patient’s mouth.
 Immediate dentures are placed in your mouth immediately following the extraction of your teeth, during the same visit as your teeth removal, so they serve as a bandage to control bleeding and protect gum tissue.
 Because more time is spent preparing them, immediate dentures cost more than conventional dentures.

 Implant Retained Dentures

 When you have lost your natural teeth, a variety of complications can arise that impact your physical and emotional health.
 You may find it difficult to speak clearly or chew your favorite foods.
 You may be embarrassed and try to hide your smile from others.
 You may also experience shifting among your remaining teeth, causing additional discomfort in your mouth and jaw.